Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/Accessibility.md

 #Create accessible apps and add-ins

-**Last modified:** September 3, 2015
+**Last modified:** September 16, 2015

 ***Applies to:*** Office 365 | Office Add-ins | SharePoint Add-ins***

 As you design and develop your Office 365 web apps and Office and SharePoint Add-in, you'll want to ensure that all potential users and customers are able to use your app or add-in successfully.
-Apply the following guidelines to ensure that your solution is accessible to all audiences:
+Apply the following guidelines to ensure that your solution is accessible to all audiences.

-- **Make your app or add-in easy to see.**
+**Make your app or add-in easy to use.**

+- Don't rely on a single attribute, such color, size, shape, location, orientation, or sound, to convey meaning in your UI.
+- Avoid unexpected changes of context, such as moving the focus to a different UI element without user action.
+- Provide a way to verify, confirm, or reverse all binding actions.
+- Provide a way to pause or stop media, such as audio and video.
+- Do not impose a time limit for user action.

-- **Make your app or add-in easy to use.**
+**Make your app or add-in easy to see.**

+- Avoid unexpected color changes.
+- Provide meaningful and timely information to describe UI elements, titles and headings, inputs, and errors.
+For example, ensure that names of controls adequately describe the intent of the control.
+- Follow [standard guidelines](http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) for color contrast.

-- **Design for all input methods.**
+**Design for multiple input methods.**

-- **Include accessibility features.**
+- Ensure that users can perform operations by using only the keyboard.
+Users should be able to move to all actionable elements on the page by using a combination of the Tab and Arrow keys.
+- On a mobile device, when users operate a control by touch, the device should provide useful audio feedback.
+- Provide helpful labels for all interactive controls.

+**Account for assistive technologies.**

+- Avoid using features that interfere with assistive technologies, including visual, audio, or other interactions.
+- Do not provide text in an image format.
+Screen readers cannot read text within images.
+- Provide a way for users to adjust or mute all sources of audio.
+- Provide a way for users to turn on captions or audio description with audio sources.
+- Provide alternatives to sound as a means to alert users, such as visual cues or vibrations.